 This is a tried and tested lesson plan for KS2 (but can also work for KS1) about how unkind words can have a lasting effect.
-At first reading it seems a little cheesy but I’ve used it with some pretty streetwise Y6 pupils and they loved it!
-The focus is on empathy and understanding the lasting damage a throwaway phrase or action ccan have on people.
+The focus is on empathy and understanding the lasting damage a throwaway phrase or action can have on people.
+The lesson ends with creating a bright, beautiful heart full of love!

 Hope you and your pupils enjoy the lesson and if they do why not let others know by leaving a review?